NorfairKing/smos/smos-docs-site/content/pages/features.markdown

 date: 2018-11-13
 ---

-## GTD for power-users
+## Self-management for power-users

-Smos is a comprehensive system for GTD with power-users as the audience.
+Smos is a comprehensive system for implementing self-management as a power-user.

 ## Completely customisable